RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/model_docs/yields.md

 Alternatively, the user can provide a **target harvest index** for the crop (`user_harvest_index`).
 When that occurs, the provided value is used in place of the **harvest index** (`harvest_index`) calculated with the previous method.

-Once crops reach maturity (`heat_fraction`>= 1.0), the **above-ground biomass** is adjusted by the water losses due to the start of the dry-down process.
+Once crops reach maturity (`heat_fraction` $\geq 1.0$), the **above-ground biomass** is adjusted by the water losses due to the start of the dry-down process.
 The new above-ground biomass value is calculated using the pre-dry-down above-ground biomass and the dry-down fraction:

 $$ Biom_{\text{ag, dry}} = Biom_{\text{ag}}-(Biom_{\text{ag}}\times d)
 $$